ljdyer/POS-sequence-finder/README.md

 # POS Sequence Finder

-POS Sequence Finder is a Windows desktop app that allows users to find phrases in the Brown corpus that match given part of speech sequences.
+POS Sequence Finder is a Windows desktop app that lets you find phrases in the Brown corpus that match given part of speech sequences.

 ## How to install